Using PnP PowerShell in Azure Automation Runbooks

 Important

-Currently stable PnP PowerShell version that works with Azure Automation 7.2 Runbooks is 2.12.0.
+Currently the only stable PnP PowerShell version that works with Azure Automation 7.2 Runbooks is 2.12.0.
+Later versions are currently not supported.
 If you would like to use a latest nightly build instead, use the below instructions

-Select Browse from gallery, Runtime version 7.2 (preview) and click on the Click here to browse from gallery link
+Select Browse from gallery, Runtime version 7.2 (recommended) and click on the Click here to browse from gallery link

 Search for PnP PowerShell and select the first result.